Pirate Ship Cake (And Everything I Know About Fondant)

 After the cake has set in the fridge, I cut it across twice in equal intervals to get 3 layers of cake.
 I cut the cake with a cake saw or a large serrated knife.
 To get a straight clean cut, I keep turning the cake and cut first from the sides then slowly advance to the center of the cake.

 I spread a little bit of ganache in the center of a serving plate (or the board I’ve built).
 I place one of the cake layers on top.
-I lightly brush the cake with syrup.
+Then, I lightly brush the cake with syrup.
 I spread a layer of ganache over the cake (about 1 cm thick).
-I flatten the surface with a spatula.
-I repeat the process for the other layers.
+I flatten the surface with a spatula, then repeat the process for the other layers.

 I generously spread a layer of ganache over the first layer of cake (about 1 cm thick).
 I put another 2 pieces of cake on top.
 Thus I got the second layer of the cake.
 I brushed it with syrup and then added another layer of chocolate ganache.